Blockception/VSCode-Bedrock-Development-Extension/documentation/Snippets.md

 ### Selector

-A list of helpfull selectors snippets have been stored as snippets, these can be accessed through 'minecraft.selector'.
+A list of helpfull selectors snippets have been stored as snippets, these can be accessed through 'snippet.selector'.

 ---
 ## Minecraft Language Files